Reachability and recurrence in a modular generalization of annihilating random walks (and lights-out games) on hypergraphs: Introduction

 There are simple algorithms that put the complexity of these two problems above in the complexity classes PSPACE and EXPSPACE, respectively: for REACHABILITY we simply consider reachability in the (exponentially large) state space directed graph $S$ with vertex set ${\bf Z}_{p}^{V}$.
 For RECURRENCE we combine enumeration of all vertices $w_{3}$ reachable from $w_{1}$ (via breadth first search) with testing reachability of $w_{2}$ from $w_{3}$.

-The main purpose of this paper is to show that under a quite liberal sufficient condition, reachability and recurrence questions for ${\bf Z}_{p}$-annihilating walks on hypergraphs can be decided in polynomial time (actually they belong to the apparently weaker class $Mod_{p}$-L \cite{bdhm-mod}, but we won't discuss this issue here any further), by solving a certain system of linear equations over $Z_{p}$.
+The main purpose of this paper is to show that under a quite liberal sufficient condition on the nature of underlying hypergraph reachability and recurrence questions for ${\bf Z}_{p}$-annihilating walks can be decided in polynomial time (actually they belong to the apparently weaker class $Mod_{p}$-L \cite{bdhm-mod}, but we won't discuss this issue here any further), by solving a certain system of linear equations over $Z_{p}$.

-For simplicity of modular arithmetic, in this paper we will assume that $p\geq 3$ is a prime (so that ${\bf Z}_{p}$ is a field).
-This is most likely not an essential assumption, but it will make some of the tricks employed (e.g. Observation 2 below) easier.
+Of course, the above result is not entirely surprising, as it comes in an established line of applications of linear algebra to reachability problems in lights-out games (see \cite{scherphuis-lightsout} for a discussion and list of references).
+On the other hand, as discussed in the next section, the class of moves we allow is more restricted than that in the models in \cite{scherphuis-lightsout}, and it was only recently shown \cite{litonly-difference} that in certain cases this restriction does not matter (we refer to the next section for a full discussion).
+We provide a counterexample that, interestingly, shows that our result is not generally valid if we eliminate the sufficient condition.